adamjweil/anotherTry/README.md

     #9/16
     - After registration, the page redirects to the User Profile page, as expected
     - Profile components have been split up to better organize the page
-      - The Avatar and Profile details are now in seperate components, along w/ this new form
+      - The Avatar and Profile details are now in Separate components, along w/ this new form
-    - On the righ 8/12th of the screen I have started to implement the View portion of the Profile Creation form
+    - On the right 8/12th of the screen I have started to implement the View portion of the Profile Creation form
       - The Basic Information portion of the Form is complete, and there are placeholders for the rest
     - Brought in fetchUsers function into the Profile Page so that we can display names in the dropdown for when you select direct reports and reporting to
     - On the Profile Creation form I brought in a DatePicker for the HireDate state
     - Set up the Bio and Skills section of the CreateProfile form
-      - Bio is 'Outlined' multiline textarea
+      - Bio is 'Outlined' multiline TextArea
       - Skills needs to be a multi-select

     #9/23